OpenOCL/openocl.github.io/get-started.md

 * Get the latest CasADi version for Matlab or Octave and follow the installation [instructions](https://web.casadi.org/get/) on their page.
 * Add the main *CasADi* directory to your Matlab path, not including subdirectories: `addpath 'path/to/casadi'`
-* Download OpenOCL (zip) above, unzip, and add the folder to your path: `addpath 'path/to/OpenOCL-vX.XX'`.
+* Download [Matlab code as zip](https://github.com/OpenOCL/OpenOCL/releases/download/v5.06/OpenOCL-v5.06.zip), unzip, and add the folder to your path: `addpath 'path/to/OpenOCL-vX.XX'`.
 Again do not include the sub-directories!
-* Run the StartupOCL.m script: `StartupOCL`
 * Run one of the examples, e.g.: `ocl.examples.cartpole`

-If you would like to save your path using `savepath` or the Matlab path manager, do this **before** running `StartupOCL` in order to not include the sub-directories.
+If you would like to save your path using `savepath` or the Matlab path manager, do this **before** running the example in order to not include the sub-directories.

 Let us know if you run into any problems at info@openocl.org!